What Are the Psychological Effects of Being in An Accident?

 - Difficulty concentrating

 PTSD can last days, weeks or months depending on the person and the situation.
 Studies have shown PTSD to last even longer – sometimes over a year – in children involved in accidents.
 The treatment for post-traumatic stress disorder often includes psychological therapy to address the underlying issue.
 Discussing the accident and offering reassurance is often enough to treat the condition.
 Accident survivors may also need prescription medications in some cases.
+In writing an essay on psychology, it is important for students studying law to explore the role of psychological therapy in treating this condition.

 Depression and Anxiety